erendemirel/garde/README.md

 The permissions list defines all permissions that your authentication API instance will support, such as access to specific menus in your application dashboard or any other permission you'd like your users to have.
 If you want to use permissions, you must define them in this file.

 The groups list helps organize users and admins.
 Admins can only manage users who share at least one group with them.
-Note that admins can edit users even when they're not initially in the same group, but only when adding those users to their group for the first time, meaning if an admin wants to manage a user, they first need to add that user to the their own group.

 > [!NOTE]
 > Superuser is exempt from permissions-groups logic